karakarakaraff/bloc-jams-angular/README.md

 # Bloc Jams Angular

 Bloc Jams Angular is a streaming music web app that puts all of your favorite tunes in an easy-to-use library.
 This project is a reworked version of the original [Bloc Jams](https://github.com/karakarakaraff/bloc-jams).
-Made for [Bloc's Web Development Program](https://www.bloc.io/).
+Read a case study about building this project on my portfolio website at [karaflaherty.com: Bloc Jams](http://karaflaherty.com/bloc-jams-streaming-music-website-and-web-app/).

 ### Music library
 All items in the music library are organized through the `app/services/Fixtures.js` file.
 Each album is its own object, with the album cover and songs saved in `assets/images/album_covers` and `assets/music` respectively.
 All album information must be filled out following this format: